 Here is another quick tip that might make you go WHOA!

-Imagine this.
-A lightweight yarn was on an amazing sale and there was no way a true knitter would leave the store without it.
+A light weight yarn was on an amazing sale and there was no way a true knitter would leave the store without it.

 So many knitters would use 3 strands at one and create a bulky yarn.
 The gauge is matched and all is good.
 Brilliant.